 - Slowly bring throttle control to the idle position and the shift control to the NEUTRAL position.
-Bring the trim tabs to the UP position and the outdrives to the IN position accordingly.
 If the boat has been driven for a long period of time at high speed, allow the engine a 2-3 minute cool-down period at low idle. - 2.
-Turn the ignition key to the OFF position. - If any problems were encountered during the outing, have the boat inspected by your dealer and request any necessary repairs before the next outing.
+Turn the ignition key to the OFF position. - 3.
+If any problems were encountered during the outing, have the boat inspected by your dealer and request any necessary repairs before the next outing.

-Do not use the engine stop switch for normal shutdown.
+DO NOT use the engine stop switch for normal shut down.
 Doing so may impair your ability to re-start the engine quickly or may create a hazardous swamping condition.